 FFS: inclusion of half-frame indicator bit.

 Support: Qualcomm, Ericsson, Fujitsu, Sharp, Intel (though PBCH soft-combining complexity is increased), WILUS, OPPO, Xiaomi, vivo, Potevio, NTT Docomo, ZTE, Sanechips, Spreadtrum, Sony

+Concern: Nokia, NSB: the NR-U TR clearly states that there is no restriction versus the NR Rel-15 baseline regarding the number of beams to be managed.
+Hence we do not see any reason to restrict Q to 1,2,4,8.

 Alt-1b: UE determines the timing t=Stx*c+s , where c is the cycle index indicated in the MIB, Stx is the number of cycled/transmitted DMRS sequences from the total number of sequences Stot and given by the number of transmitted beams Q as the maximum integer multiple of the number of transmitted beams per cell Q*i, subject to Q*i≤S_tot, and s denotes the DMRS sequence index.

-Support: Nokia, NSB (Q in MIB, cycle index c in PBCH payload), NTT DOCOMO, Huawei, HiSilicon (same PBCH DMRS for same QCL assumption), vivo, Sony
+Support: Nokia, NSB (Q in MIB, cycle index c in PBCH payload), Huawei, HiSilicon (same PBCH DMRS for same QCL assumption, Q in PBCH payload for timing acquisition), vivo, Sony

 Concerns: Intel (Increase in hypotheses for PBCH DMRS detection)